espressif/esp-faq/docs/en/software-framework/peripherals/spi.rst

 -------------------------

-The maximum data transmission of ESP32 SPI DMA is 4095 bytes.
+The maximum data transmission of SPI DMA on ESP series chips is 4095 bytes.
 Is it because of hardware limitation?
 ----------------------------------------------------------------------------------------------------------------------------------------------

   - Yes, this is a hardware limitation.
-  - A single node in the DMA table can only mount 4095 bytes of data, but it is possible to send more data through several nodes.
+A single node in the DMA table can only mount 4095 bytes of data.
-  - The maximum number of bytes that the SPI can send through the DMA table is also limited by the hardware register `SPI_LL_DATA_MAX_BIT_LEN` (the value varies by chip family and can be obtained in the ESP-IDF), i.e. `max_transfer_sz <= (SPI_LL_DATA_MAX_BIT_LEN >> 3)`.
+  - However, a single SPI DMA transmission can mount more data through several nodes.
+At this time the maximum data transfer byte number is limited by the hardware register ``SPI_LL_DATA_MAX_BIT_LEN`` (whose value varies with different chip series and can be found in ESP-IDF), i.e., ``max_transfer_sz <= (SPI_LL_DATA_MAX_BIT_LEN / 8)``.

 --------------------

-The SPI of ESP32-S2 accesses three SPI Slave devices at the same time, do I need to synchronize the semaphore to access it?
+Does the SPI of the ESP series chip need to perform semaphore synchronization to access three SPI slave devices simultaneously?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - The same SPI peripheral, as the master, can only communicate with one slave at a time, and CS decides which slave to communicate with.
 If you connect 3 slave devices to the SPI driver and communicate with them separately, it is okay and recommended.
-  - It is recommended to share one SPI device in one task.
-Otherwise, the threads are not safe, and they communicate through semaphore synchronization.
-For details, please refer to `SPI Master driver-feature <https://docs.espressif.com/projects/esp-idf/zh_CN/latest/esp32/api-reference/peripherals/spi_master.html#driver-features>`_.
+  - It is recommended to operate devices sharing the same SPI in only one task.
+Otherwise, it is not thread-safe.
+Communication needs to be synchronized through semaphores.
+For specific issues, see `SPI Master Driver > Driver Features <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_master.html#driver-features>`_.

 ---------------------------